ChangAlcover/Market_status/README.md

 URL is http://localhost:3000/end2/:pair_name/:operation/:amount/:limit_price
 it return the effective price, the maximum order size that could be executed with the limit_price and it's effective price

+## Test

-The unit-test use Mocka, and for the moment there is a only test, this should change soon
+The unit-test use Mocka, and for the moment there is a only test.
+I could add more tests to check each error handler and console.log, but it's for a future version

+##Contributor

+Develop by Ariel Chang